AO-StreetArt/Aesel/docs/pages/Scene_Registration_API.rst

 -  device\_id (string) – Required.
 Unique identifier for the device registering to the scene
--  hostname (string) - Required.
+-  device\_host (string) - Required.
 Hostname of the device for UDP Communications
--  port (integer) - Required.
+-  device\_port (integer) - Required.
 Port of the device for UDP Communications

 Put Data
 ^^^^^^^^